 In the past, interims would expect to earn a significant premium to their full-time permanent salaried equivalents.

 But the government has pursued a very aggressive implementation of IR35, which specifically targets people working through limited companies for larger employers.
 This has created a climate of fear within the employer community.
 Employers may require interims to work via umbrella companies, moving them from self-employed or working through their own Limited company, to being employees of an umbrella company.
 This costs the interim dearly: the umbrella company charges a fee, employer and employee National Insurance and PAYE deductions.
 Increasingly, the employer wants you to come through an agency, and the agency will want to take between 20% and 30% of the gross fee.
 You also lose the opportunity to charge a range of expenses to your business on a pre-tax basis.
-It is still not clear whether new changes announced in September 2022 will make things any easier.

 Any net income uplift you might get as an interim has almost completely vanished.
 When you consider account pensions, paid holiday, health care and other employee benefits, you can easily be worse off.